riban-bw/piPyHeating/README.md

 ### Hardware
 Control of heating is via relays with associated interface circuit, ideally opto-isolated current loop.
 The relay controller must provide drive current which the Raspbberry Pi sinks by pulling relay interface to GND to operate.
 Raspberry Pi GPIO is 3.3V so must be protected against over voltage if higher field volts are used, e.g. with series current limit resistor and zener diode across GPIO pin and ground.

+Temperature sensors are DS18S20 1-wire devices.
+There should be one for ambient room temperature and on for water cylinder temperature, attached to cylinder outer wall, approx. 1/3 from bottom.
+My system uses parsitic power mode, binding power and signal pins together providing 2 wire bus (GND + DATA).
+A 4K7 pull-up resistor is attached between the bus and +3.3V at the Raspberry Pi end.

 Pin | Usage
 --- | -----